openobserve/o2-k8s-operator/docs/O2OPERATOR_FEATURES.md

 - Implement GitOps workflows for observability
 - Maintain consistency across environments
 - Automate operational tasks with alerts, pipelines, and functions
+- Manage alert templates and destinations as code
 - Ensure security and compliance
 - Scale observability management efficiently
 - Transform and enrich data with VRL functions
+- Configure flexible notification channels and data routing

 Whether you're managing a single OpenObserve instance or orchestrating a complex multi-environment setup, the operator provides the tools and capabilities needed for success.